 High school students may take advantage of Saturday Credit Recovery in order to retake previously failed courses necessary for promotion and graduation.

 Friendship PCS will offer summer classes and Saturday credit recovery classes for high school students who are in need of academic course work, skill training, or remedial instruction.
-Students are required to make up graduation requirements and to keep up with their program of study by attending summer school and Saturday school.
-Participation in Summer Learning Academy or Saturday Credit Recovery does not quarantee promotion.
+Students are required to make up graduation requirements and to keep up with their program of study by attending Summer Learning Academy and Saturday school.
+Participation in Summer Learning Academy or Saturday Credit Recovery does not guarantee promotion.

 Summer Learning Academy Attendance: The Summer Learning Academy session dates are noted on the school calendar.
 No exceptions will be granted in cases of scheduled vacations, etc. due to the advance notice provided in this handbook.
 Extenuating circumstances will be considered on a case-by-case basis only for documented medical or IEP disability related medical conditions.
-Students who accrue more than 5 hours (equivalent of one day based on summer school schedule) of absence (including absences and tardiness) during summer school will be dismissed from summer school and will not receive credit for their summer courses.
-Additionally, students who violate the Code of Conduct and other policies (dress code, etc.) will be dismissed from summer school.
-Given the compressed summer school schedule, enforcement of the attendance and discipline policies will be a priority and no exceptions will be granted to this policy except for documented medical or IEP disability related medical conditions.
+Students who accrue more than 5 hours (equivalent of one day based on Summer Learning Academy schedule) of absence (including absences and tardiness) during Summer Learning Academy will be dismissed and will not receive credit for their summer courses.
+Additionally, students who violate the Code of Conduct and other policies (dress code, etc.) will be dismissed from Summer Learning Academy.

+Given the compressed schedule, enforcement of the attendance and discipline policies will be a priority and no exceptions will be granted to this policy except for documented medical or IEP disability related medical conditions.